 However, there are times when opioid medication is one of the tools in our pain management arsenal.
 For very serious injuries that require surgery, such as a bad fracture or torn ligament, prescription opioid medication is highly effective when used appropriately and with other modalities as needed to treat postoperative pain.
 We seek to prescribe the lowest dose possible for the shortest amount of time.
 In this scenario, the prescription is medically necessary.

-When prescribed appropriately to treat pain after surgery, opioid medication has not been shown to be addictive.
-However, with all the news coverage, many parents are worried and highly reluctant to see their child receive narcotic medication after surgery.
+Most children or teens will not become addicted to opioid medication when it is prescribed appropriately to treat pain after surgery.
+However, because addiction is a serious concern, many patients are worried and highly reluctant to see their child receive narcotic medication after surgery.

 Evidence-Based Pain Management at HSS

 At HSS, we have studied pain management in depth to develop safe, evidence-based practices.
 The result is a multimodal pain management system for patients who have surgery.
 Our model has various facets: